-A fuel cell is an electrochemical power generator that combines hydrogen and oxygen to produce electricity, with water and heat as byproducts.
+A hydrogen fuel cell is an electrochemical power generator that combines hydrogen and oxygen to produce electricity, with water and heat as by-products.
 Simply put, hydrogen fuel cells form energy that can be used to power anything from commercial vehicles to drones.

-Hydrogen and fuel cell technology offers a clean and reliable alternative energy source to customers in a growing number of applications – electric vehicles including forklifts, delivery vans and cars, primary and backup power for a variety of commercial, industrial and residential buildings, and more futuristic-sounding applications like drones and mobile phone recharging.
-This diversity positions the industry as a key contributor to creating an increasingly sustainable landscape for reliable power generation on a broad scale.
+Hydrogen fuel cell (HFC) technology offers a clean and reliable alternative energy source to customers in a growing number of applications – electric vehicles including forklifts, delivery vans and cars, primary and backup power for a variety of commercial, industrial and residential buildings, and more futuristic-sounding applications like drones and mobile phone recharging.

 The U.S. Department of Energy and the Fuel Cell & Hydrogen Education Association (FCHEA) are two organizations working with the fuel cell industry to promote the technology across a growing number of commercial applications.

 How does a fuel cell work?
 A fuel cell is composed of three main components: an anode, a cathode, and an electrolyte membrane.
 The “magic” of the PEM fuel cell is its proton exchange membrane, which looks like a piece of construction paper.
 It works by passing hydrogen through the anode side and oxygen through the cathode side.
 At the anode site, the hydrogen molecules are split into electrons and protons.
 The protons pass through the electrolyte membrane, while the electrons are forced through a circuit, generating an electric current and excess heat.
 At the cathode, the protons, electrons, and oxygen combine to produce water molecules.

 Fuel cells are very clean, with their only by-products being electricity, a little heat, and water.
 Additionally, as HFCs do not have any moving parts, they operate very quietly.